AbhimanyuAjudiya/Token-Craft/README.md

 - **Clear Sections**: Demo, installation, usage, and tech stack are separated for clarity.
 - **Call to Action**: Contribution guidelines and acknowledgements encourage community involvement.
 - **Mobile-Friendly**: Markdown formatting works well on all devices.

-**Tip**: Add screenshots of the POS interface and dashboard under the `Demo` section for extra polish! 📸